-That’s why Mango is happy to provide some relief from this confusion.
+That’s why Mango is happy to provide some relief from this confusion with a special feature that does just that: Understood vs. Literal meanings.
 Whenever we introduce certain words or phrases in our courses, you have the option to toggle between the ‘understood’ and ‘literal’ meanings.
 In addition to helping you avoid misunderstandings, these explanations will give you a better understanding of how languages work.
 Exploring the differences between literal and understood phrases also helps to show the contextual nature of a language.
 Learning the literal meaning gives you a better understanding of what is important or not in a language.
 Mango will help you avoid misunderstandings, false friends, and awkward conversations in over 70 different languages.

 To be or not to be